-The Master of Studies in Law with a concentration in Health Law and Policy is designed to prepare professionals for the increasingly complex world of health law and policy.
-Offered through Samford University’s Cumberland School of Law, this program includes coursework in health law, regulatory affairs, public policy, insurance, and health care administration, with a particular emphasis on health care compliance.
+The Master of Studies in Law with a concentration in health law and compliance (MS in Law) is designed to prepare professionals for the increasingly complex world of health law and policy.
+Offered through Samford University’s Cumberland School of Law, this program includes course work in health law, regulatory affairs, public policy, insurance and health care administration, with a particular emphasis on health care compliance.
 Experienced faculty from both Cumberland School of Law and Samford University’s College of Health Sciences participate in the program.

 This degree is accredited by the Compliance Certification Board (CCB)®.
 Graduates of the program will be eligible to sit for any of the following credentialing exams offered by the Compliance Certification Board:

 The Cumberland School of Law will apply 13 credits of pharmacy course work to satisfy work required under the regular MS in Law curriculum.
 McWhorter School of Pharmacy will apply 4 credits of core law course work to satisfy the elective course work required under the traditional pharmacy curriculum.
 As a student in this program, you are required to complete 30 credits of MS in Law course work and 142 credits of pharmacy course work.
 Students do not need to have a bachelor’s degree to be admitted to this joint degree program, but the bachelor’s degree must be earned to complete more than 12 credit hours of the master’s program.
 The MS in Law courses are offered online and meet Quality Matters standards.

 The MS in Law program welcomes and encourages students from all academic backgrounds.

 On graduation, you can receive both the PharmD and Master of Studies in Law, Health Law and Compliance degrees in the same semester.
 In this program, you must complete the MS in Law within seven academic years of the original date of admission to the program.